ever-been/everDoc/src/book/markdown/pgoals.md

 * Delivering a highly scalable and stable product
 * Reducing the number of *single points of failure* to a minimum
 * Making the framework easily deployable
-* Improving usability to simplify writing and debuggin tasks and benchmarks
+* Improving usability to simplify writing and debugging tasks and benchmarks
 * Implement asynchronous and distributed communication